 internal structures and data types are different.
 (More strictly, object

 files or static libraries built for different targets shouldn't be mixed.

 DLLs built for different CRTs can be mixed as long as they don't share

 FILE*, across DLL boundaries.)
 Same rule is applied for MSVC compiled binaries because MSVC uses UCRT by default (if not changed).

-- Works out of the box on every Microsoft Windows versions.
+- Works out of the box on every version of Microsoft Windows.

 UCRT (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default.
 It should work and behave as if the code was compiled with MSVC.